Tax Relief for Homesteads and Long-term Rentals

 • The property is rented for 7+ months of the year.

-• The property rented is the residence.
+• The property rented is the tenant's residence.

 • You are current on payment of the property taxes.